+V07925-P89571

-D73353-P69971 OCWEN FINANCIAL CORPORATION REVOCABLE PROXY THIS PROXY IS BEING SOLICITED ON BEHALF OF THE BOARD OF DIREC FOR USE ONLY AT THE 2022 ANNUAL MEETING OF SHAREHOLDERS AND POSTPONEMENT OR ADJOURNMENT THEREOF The undersigned hereby appoints Glen A. Messina, and Joseph J. Samarias, or either of them, as proxy, with full po authorizes them to represent and vote, as designated on the reverse side, all the shares of Common Stock of Ocwen Finar held of record by the undersigned on March 25, 2022, at the Annual Meeting of Shareholders to be held on Wednes Eastern Daylight Time, and at any postponement or adjournment thereof.
-The Annual Meeting will be held only via www.virtualshareholdermeeting.com/OCN2022. ncial Corporation (the "Company") sday, May 25, 2022, at 9:00 a.m., Shares of Common Stock of the Company will be voted as specified.
-If you execute and return this proxy without a proxy will be voted FOR ALL the nominees for Director, FOR the ratification, on an advisory basis, of the appoint as the Company's independent registered public accounting firm for 2022, FOR the approval, on an advisory ba named executive officers, as disclosed in the Proxy Statement, and FOR the approval of an amendment to the Oc Equity Incentive Plan to increase the number of available shares.
-You may revoke this proxy at any time prior to the time ntment of Deloitte & Touche LLP asis, of the compensation of the twen Financial Corporation 2021 The undersigned hereby acknowledges receipt of the Notice of Annual Meeting of Shareholders of Ocwen Financial Corpor or any postponement or adjournment thereof, a Proxy Statement for the Annual Meeting and the 2021 Annual Report to to the signing of this proxy.
+OCWEN FINANCIAL CORPORATION REVOCABLE PROXY THIS PROXY IS BEING SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS FOR USE ONLY AT THE 2023 ANNUAL MEETING OF SHAREHOLDERS AND AT ANY POSTPONEMENT OR ADJOURNMENT THEREOF

+The undersigned hereby appoints Glen A. Messina, and Joseph J. Samarias, or either of them, as proxy, with full powers of substitution, and hereby authorizes them to represent and vote, as designated on the reverse side, all the shares of Common Stock of Ocwen Financial Corporation (the "Company") held of record by the undersigned on March 23, 2023, at the Annual Meeting of Shareholders to be held on Tuesday.
+May 23, 2023, at 9:00 a.m., Eastern Daylight Time, and at any postponement or adjournment thereof.
+The Annual Meeting will be held only via live audiocast on the Internet at www.virtualshareholdermeeting.com/OCN2023.

+Shares of Common Stock of the Company will be voted as specified.
+If you execute and return this proxy without specific voting instructions, this proxy will be voted FOR ALL the nominees for Director, FOR the ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for 2023, FOR the approval, on an advisory basis, to the compensation of the named executive officers, as disclosed in the Proxy Statement, FOR the approval, on an advisory basis, to hold future advisory votes on named executive compensation EVERY 1 YEAR, and FOR the approval of an amendment to the Ocwen Financial Corporation 2021 Equity Incentive Plan to increase the number of available shares.
+You may revoke this proxy at any time prior to the time it is voted at the Annual Meeting.

+The undersigned hereby acknowledges receipt of the Notice of Annual Meeting of Shareholders of Ocwen Financial Corporation to be held on May 23, 2023, or any postponement or adjournment thereof, a Proxy Statement for the Annual Meeting and the 2022 Annual Report to Shareholders of the Company prior to the signing of this proxy.